 Notes from the BoG report are integrated with the relevant contributions in this report.

+BoG on NN

+TBP.

 List of actions taken affecting Draft 2 of VVC, VTM 2, BTM and 360Lib

 The following is a summary, in the form of a brief list, of the actions taken at the meeting that affect the text of the VVC draft text, VTM or 360Lib description.
 Both technical and editorial issues are included.
 This list is provided only as a summary – details of specific actions are noted elsewhere in this report and the list provided here may not be complete and correct.
 The listing of a document number only indicates that the document is related, not that it was adopted in whole or in part.